VakhoKontridze/VCore/Documentation/CLEAN Networking/URLSession Examples.md

 ## Request with Progress Observation

-Following gateway initiates a request to retrieve an `UIImage` with from an url, and communicate the download progress.
+Following gateway initiates a request to retrieve an `UIImage` with from an url, and communicate the download progress:

 ```swift
 protocol FetchImageGateway {